Long Acre: History

 The section on the north side from Neal Street to Arne Street was occupied by Odhams Press from about 1890 to 1970.
 It published John Bull, which was the most popular magazine in Britain from 1916 to 1934.
-Odhams also published The Daily Herald, Women's Own, Debrett's and Sporting Life (founded 1859).
+Odhams also published The Daily Herald, Woman's Own, Debrett's and Sporting Life (founded 1859).
 Odhams was bought by the International Publishing Corporation in 1961 and the site was closed down in 1969.
 Prior to Odhams, the site was occupied by the Queen's Theatre (1867–1878), the second-largest theatre in London at the time, after Drury Lane.
 It was here that Ellen Terry first met Henry Irving in a Shakespearean role.
 There is a plaque to commemorate the theatre, but it has been placed on the wrong block — the theatre was to the east of Endell Street, not the west.
 On Acre House (No. 69–75) is a green plaque commemorating Denis Johnson's workshop.
 He lived c.
 1760 to 1833 and had a workshop here in 1819, selling "hobby horse" bicycles, the first to be sold in the United Kingdom.
 Emma Martin, author, socialist and free thinker worked as a midwife from No.100 where her daughters ran a surgical bandage shop.

 At No. 132, John Logie Baird made the first British television broadcast in 1929.
 Just off Long Acre is Langley Street, home of the Pineapple Dance Studios and London Film School, the oldest such school in the world.
 Just opposite, until 2000, was Paxman, one of the leading English manufacturers of French horns.
 It is said that the poet Richard Lovelace spent his final years in Long Acre, in great poverty.
 As a young man, Thomas Paine worked as a corset maker in Long Acre.
 In 1896, the Freemason's Arms was built; it still stands on Long Acre.
 Masonic symbols adorn the façade.